jlbradley1844/jlbradley1844.github.io/_posts/2024-05-30-individualism.md

 serving, they have no authority.
 While there is plenty of hagiography in Baha'i histories, especially for those long gone, the Baha'i Faith is loath to give important to particular indiviuals; the respect is reserved for _the office_, not the individual.

-Or as a wall street trader who wants demanded an exhorbitant bonus for bringing in hundreds of millions of dollars was once told: "The value is not created by you, but the chair you sit in on the trading floor."
+The proper respect for the office is probably best illustrated by what someone once told a greedy wall street trader.
+He demanded an exhorbitant bonus for bringing in hundreds of millions of dollars.
+In reply, he was told: "That value wasn't created by you.
+It was created by the chair on the trading floor that we paid you to sit in."

 This attitude towards individual importance extends to the individuals of humanity in general.
 The work _Century of Light_ is an interesting history; it was written on behalf of the